dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 levels of realness in cyberspace, if you will.

 Bitcoin is real to me, more real than most things.
-I think that most bitcoiners, i.e. those that have been around the orange coin for some time and understand how the system bootstraps itself into being, would agree.
+I think that most bitcoiners, i.e. those who have been around the orange coin for some time and understand how the system bootstraps itself into being, would agree.
 Bitcoin is not a simulation, nor is it made up out of thin air.
 It is rooted in and related to physical reality, even though the fruits of the network are ethereal, meaning